 You’re unlikely to want to move or walk if your shoes are hurting you, so invest in a good comfy pair which complies with your work standards.
 If you are having trouble finding some which look professional enough, you could also consider investing in some inserts which will help make walking more comfortable for you.
 If you’re a woman, and your work allows you to wear flats, do so, as this is the best for your feet.

-- Start Your Morning With Yoga
+- Start Your Morning with Yoga

-You don’t have to do a full yoga class but try simply setting your alarm to five minutes earlier each morning and do a few quick moments of yoga to get you going.
+You don’t have to do a full yoga class but try simply setting your alarm five minutes earlier each morning and do a few quick moments of yoga to get you going.